 Sadie is 3.5 and a fairly good eater.
 Sadie actually likes most things, but the issue that comes into play with her is that she only wants to eat on her timetable.
 If she’s bored, she begs for snacks, but being told to sit down and eat breakfast or dinner as a family can be a struggle.
 She will sit with us and be her typical goofball self, but actually eating anything (even if it’s something she likes) isn’t her thing if she hasn’t decided she’s hungry.

 We have a few strategies we use to tackle this, so it’s not as big of an issue as it used to be.
 This is the beauty of kids getting bigger. 😉

 Okay!
-So here’s a list of foods that our kids enjoy.
+So here’s a list of kid-friendly meal Ideas that our little ones enjoy.

 Pancakes (with syrup and sprinkles)

 Banana with peanut butter